Help / Tour

 Open page

-Thickness = how often one chord moves to another.
-Great for seeing common progressions by rhythm.
+Thickness shows how often one chord moves to another.
+Useful for seeing common progressions by rhythm.

 Open page

-Shows how different sources contribute to different tune types (reels/jigs/etc.).
+Shows how different sources contribute to different tune types such as reels, jigs, and hornpipes.